scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** cold

 Fire a frigid beam at 3 creatures in range you can see.
 Make a spellcasting roll against the creatures Stamina save.
-On success, the creature takes 1 wound die in cold damage and gains Slow 1, or Slow 2 on a critical.
+On success, the creature takes 0/1 in cold damage and gains Slow 1, or Slow 2 on a critical.

 Add an enhanced die and you may target an additional creature for every level cast above 1st.